7.11.7 Multiple Employer Plans

 Term Definition

-Controlling Member (Plan Sponsor or Lead Employer) The participating employer who sponsors the MEP.
+Controlling Member (Plan Sponsor or Lead Employer) The participating employer who sponsors the MEP

-Controlling Plan (Lead Plan) The plan submitted by the controlling member.
+Controlling Plan (Lead Plan) The plan submitted by the controlling member

 Single Plan A plan under which all assets, on an ongoing basis, are available to pay the benefits to employees covered by the plan and their beneficiaries.
-Treasury Regulation (Treas.
-Reg.) section 1.414(l)-1(b)(1).
-A MEP is a single plan (not to be confused with Single Employer Plan).
-See Treas.
-Reg. section 1.413-2(a)(2) and then Treas.
-Reg. section 1.413-1(a)(2).
+26 CFR 1.414(l)-1(b)(1).
+A MEP is a single plan (not to be confused with single employer plan).
+See 26 CFR 1.413-2(a)(2) and then 26 CFR 1.413-1(a)(2)

 Qualification Requirements for a Multiple Employer Plan

-1. Multiple employer plans must comply with the qualification rules under IRC section 401(a), such as eligibility, vesting, distribution rules, etc. However, some rules are applied differently.
+1. Multiple employer plans must comply with the qualification rules under IRC 401(a), such as eligibility, vesting, distribution rules, etc. However, some rules are applied differently.
 Certain qualification requirements are applied as if all employees of each participating employer are employed by a single employer.
 These include:

-• IRC section 401(a), exclusive benefit requirements;
+• IRC 401(a), exclusive benefit requirements.

-• IRC section 410(a), eligibility to participate;
+• IRC 410(a), eligibility to participate.

-• IRC section 411, vesting; and
+• IRC 411, vesting.

 • Exhibit 7.11.7-1 Specific Law Provisions and How They Apply to A Multiple Employer Plan.